Assistive Technology (AT) and Learning Disabled Children

 Visit the iTunes store on the online app page and:

-Read the reviews posted by other uses regarding the app.
+Read the reviews posted by other users regarding the app.

 Follow the link to the developer’s website and search the site for demos of the app.